theforeman/foreman-infra/docs/jenkins.md

 * Package smoke and integration testing
 * Package jobs for Pulpcore

+## Access

+To get an account, open a new topic on [Foreman Infra SIG](https://community.theforeman.org/c/development/infra/24) with your GitHub username.
+An admin will figure out your email address from there (or ask you privately in case it's unclear) and create an account with a temporary password.
+After receiving the password, log in and change it.

 ## CentOS QA service

 CentOS offer access to their [QA CI infrastructure](https://wiki.centos.org/QaWiki/CI) to Foreman and other projects, which gives on-demand access to run tests on physical hardware running CentOS.
 It consists of three main components: